General Information

 Program the participants of the conference were able to hear a very useful

-lecture of Dr. Jean-luc Duomont, Founding partner Principiae,
+lecture of Dr. Jean-luc Duomont, Founding partner

-Belgium "STRUCTURING YOUR
+"STRUCTURING YOUR SCIENTIFIC PAPER”

 Dr. Charles W. Clark, "Optical Society of America – benefits for students and scientists”